-To see how polyrhythms are used in traditional African music, watch the video below of famed African drummer Babatunde Olatunji:
+To see how polyrhythm is used in traditional African music, watch the video below of famed African drummer Babatunde Olatunji:

 Here, different rhythms are played simultaneously on different instruments within the djembe rhythm.
 The complexities of this music have had a major impact on today’s music and its influences can still be heard in modern-day music, especially Afropop and afro-swing.

-Polyrhythms are widely used in jazz music.
+Polyrhythm is widely used in Jazz music.
 Unsurprisingly, jazz was one of the first genres of western music to draw inspiration from beats heard in African traditional compositions.
 “Afro Blue” by Mongo Santamaria is an early example of a jazz standard inspired by a typical African 6:4 cross-rhythm.

 The Polyrhythmic drum solo heard at the beginning of the song probably sounds familiar, as these patterns and sequences are featured heavily in Afro-Cuban music.
 As the song goes on, you will begin to hear more polyrhythmic sequences played on different instruments, yet the Djembe drum beat is still the foundation of the song and is consistent throughout.
 Whilst listening, also take note of the different beat patterns.
 The lack of a 4/4 loop pattern almost makes the music sound unpredictable.

-Another example of Polyrhythms in jazz are pieces by the drummer Elvin Jones.
+Another example of Polyrhythm in jazz is pieces by the drummer Elvin Jones.
 The djembe rhythm influences can be heard in compositions with two cross-beats over every measure of a 3/4.

 Many newer genres of music such as rock, metal, and indie rock are centred around simple rhythms and time signatures.
 However, artists have become more experimental in their music writing and music.
 In order to stand out against others, artists started to play around with loops and patterns to create more distinctive, fuller-sounding tracks.
 Complex layering and unconventional rhythmic patterns can now be widely heard in music spawning from the underground metal scene.

 Trent Reznor of Nine Inch Nails is best known for the experimentation and the almost improvised sound of his music.
-Much of his music uses polyrhythms in a completely novel way, whilst altering noise, dissonance and other effects.
+Much of his music uses the polyrhythm definition in a completely novel way, whilst altering noise, dissonance, and other effects.
 See an example below:

-Polyrhythms also feature in Carnatic music and other types of Indian classical music, and specially designed instruments and tools were used to create highly complex polyrhythms.
+Polyrhythms also feature in Carnatic music and other types of Indian classical music, and specially designed instruments and tools were used to create highly complex polyrhythm definition.

 Getting to grips with cross-rhythms is crucial if you want to use polyrhythms in music.
 A cross-rhythm denotes the systemic layers of rhythm.
 Straightforward cross-rhythm used in polyrhythms are 3 three notes against 2 (or 3:2 polyrhythm), four against three (4:3 polyrhythm), or 4 notes against 5 (4:5 polyrhythm – expressed above).
 Bonus – these can easily be keyed into any DAW.

-Being able to read sheet music that has two or more rhythms will also help you to realise and understand polyrhythms.
+Being able to read sheet music that has two or more rhythms will also help you to realize and understand the polyrhythm definition.
 The below image demonstrates 6 cross-beats per measure of 12/8.
 (6:4), which can be heard in compositions such as Afro Blue.